Kyoushu/Genny/README.md

 Generate all pages

-    app/genny genny:generate-page
+    app/genny generate-page

 Generate a specific page

+    app/genny generate-page homepage

+Preview a page

-    app/genny genny:generate-page homepage
+    app/genny generate-page --preview homepage

 ### watch

-Watch all templates and pages for changes, generating new files in dist as the changes happen.
+Watch all templates and pages for changes, generating new files in dist as they happen.

-    app/genny genny:watch
+    app/genny watch

 ## Using Genny in a Symfony Project